jesster413/agusmakmun.github.io/_project/Titanic-Survivability-Odds.md

 ##  "A woman's heart is a deep ocean of secrets."

-Head on over to the project's [GitHub repo](https://github.com/jesster413/Titanic-Survival-Predictions) to view all of the underlying code.
+You can see all of the code associated with this project in the corresponding [GitHub repo](https://github.com/thedatasleuth/Titanic-Survival-Predictions).